Avoidant Personality Disorder

 Facts and Statistics

-It is estimated that somewhere between two and three percent of American adults have avoidant personality disorder, and men and women are about equally likely to develop it.
+It is estimated that somewhere between two and three percent of American adults suffer from avoidant personality disorder symptoms, and men and women are about equally likely to develop it.
 While avoidant personality disorder won’t be diagnosed until adulthood, the signs of the disorder will usually be evident during adolescence, manifesting as extreme shyness and low self-esteem.

 AVPD is classified as a Cluster C personality disorder, along with dependent and obsessive-compulsive personality disorders.
 Cluster C conditions are associated with high levels of anxiety and fear, and they can inflict an enormous amount of emotional suffering if treatment services are not forthcoming.